harrisj/harrisj.github.io/_posts/published/2015-12-16-food-infographics.md

 layout: writing_layout
 title: Why Is It So Hard to Make Great Food Infographics?
 subtitle: Two new books, ‘Taste’ and ‘A Visual Guide to Drink,' try to bring data visualization to what we eat and drink
+summary: >
+    As a commissioned piece for Eater, I reviewed two infographics-themed books about food and drink to discuss what was effective and what was eye candy.
+I am archiving the text here, but I do not have rights for the images, so you will need to navigate to Eater to view them.
 date: 20151216
 year: 2015
 category: published